lufa23/mytests/.github/ISSUE_TEMPLATE/bug_report.md

 Paste here error logs

 **Did user try to clear the cache and refreshed the page?**
+If not, let user clear the cache and try again

 **What are the tx hashes?**
 Provide every transaction hash that can be helpful to solve the case